Part XII - A New Direction

 On September 18, not long after the premiere of Space Amoeba (and five days after the closure of Expo '70), Ifukube debuted a new song commissioned by the Hokkaido town of Otofuke where the composer-to-be had lived between the ages of nine and twelve and where his father Toshizo had served as mayor.
 Otofuke Town Song is a brief, sentimental, and even slightly mournful work written for solo voice and small orchestra.
 The lyrics to the song were penned by Hiroshi Mimura, a local writer.
 Otofuke Town Song was recorded and received a limited SP release by Columbia Records.
 Ifukube's work is found on the B-side of the recording; on the A-side is another albeit slightly earlier commissioned piece, Otofuke Ondô by the Mothra composer Yuji Koseki.
 (An ondô is a type of rhythmic folk dance in 2/4 time often performed at public festivals such as Obon.)
 Otofuke Ondô had been requested by Otofuke in 1968 to mark the seventieth anniversary of the town's founding.

-After a moderately busy 1970, Ifukube took the majority of 1971 off, producing no new music at all.
-Really, 1971 marked the beginning of the composer's period of taking his life and career in a new direction: after over two decades of relentless work within the film industry, Ifukube was surely financially stable enough to begin to make an exit from that field.
+After a moderately busy 1970, 1971 marked the beginning of the composer's period of taking his life and career in a new direction: after over two decades of relentless work within the film industry, Ifukube was surely financially stable enough to begin to make an exit from that field.
 And since his concert output had been quite limited over the previous decade of the 1960s--he composed a mere six works, only two of which, Fox's Sword Dance and Ritmica Ostinata, were orchestral--Ifukube desired to take advantage of the financial comfort that he had worked so hard to attain and focus on what was, for him, his true artistic calling, the composition of concert works.

-As in 1971, Ifukube composed no film music in 1972.
+As in 1971, Ifukube maintained his avoidance of film work 1972.
 Even if he had wanted to write movie scores, there wasn't much opportunity, anyway.
 Not long after the release of Space Amoeba, significant changes came to Toho and practically every other major Japanese film studio.
 Audience attendance numbers across the board had been dropping since at least the early 1960s and consequently studios were no longer raking in the yen like they used to.
 Inevitably, sweeping budget cuts and layoffs hit Japan's film industry severely.
 At Toho, the downsizing was tremendous: long-standing contracts among the studio's sizable stable of actors and crew members were reduced to the barest of minimums and, by 1972, Toho had cut its annual film production by roughly fifty percent.
 When new films were made, crews were hired on a per-project basis.

 Godzilla vs. Gigan, which was released in the very midst of this period of austerity on March 12, bespeaks very clearly of Toho's financial woes.
 Since Ishiro Honda had gone into retirement after Space Amoeba, to direct the film Toho selected Jun Fukuda (1923-2000), a specialist in action and comedy films who had helmed two Godzilla outings, Godzilla vs. the Sea Monster (1966) and Son of Godzilla (1967), the previous decade.
 The special effects were handled by Teruyoshi Nakano.
 Godzilla vs. Gigan pits Godzilla and his tag team partner Anguirus against King Ghidorah and a new menace, the birdlike space invader Gigan.
 In addition to Nakano's original (and mostly competent) FX work in the film, a healthy amount of stock footage from Toho's previous monster romps, such as Ghidorah's Tokyo attack from Ghidorah, The Three-Headed Monster, was spliced into Gigan to avoid the high costs of filming original destruction scenes.
 Further exposing the frugal nature of the production was the raggedy Godzilla suit: having been used (and abused) in three previous films, by time it made its fourth appearance in Godzilla vs. Gigan, the suit was in desperate need of repairs--repairs apparently too costly to make--as evidenced by the visible tears under the arms and the chunks of it that can be seen falling off during fight scenes.
 (Incidentally, Godzilla vs. Gigan marked the last time that Haruo Nakajima would play Godzilla after a run of almost two decades.)